dpsenner/mqtt-presentation/src/PRESENTATION.md

 * All new messages with QoS > 0 that the client would miss
 * All QoS 2 messages from the client that are not yet ack'ed completely

-## MQTT persistent session: when to use?

-* A client must get all messages, even if it is offline
-* A client has very limited resources, likw android app where the operating system restricts cpu usage to save battery

 ## MQTT persistent session: mosquitto

 * Persistent session data is stored in memory